ubclaunchpad/LP-website/src/docs/recruitment/tech-lead.md

 - 💬 Actively participate in the leadership team, **contributing ideas and feedback** to enhance the Launch Pad experience.
 - 📚 Document your processes and insights on our [documentation website](https://ubclaunchpad.com/docs) to **share knowledge and best practices**.
 - 📝 Participate in the **recruitment process**, conduct interviews, and help identify and mentor future Tech Leads.
+- 🤝 Collaborate with design leads to **support the designers** on your team, ensuring integration and coherence between design and development.
+- 🔧 Actively contribute to **enhancing Launch Pad’s internal tooling**, improving efficiency and effectiveness across projects.

 ## Recruitment